 Read more

 Adam Fasoli graduated from Middlebury College with a BA in Religion in 2004, and from Tufts School of Dental Medicine in 2010.
 Adam has always known that he wanted to be in the healthcare profession but did not discover dentistry until after he graduated from Middlebury.
-Dentistry allows him help people with their oral health needs and also gives him the freedom to practice exactly the way he thinks will benefit the patients the most.
+Dentistry allows him to help people with their oral health needs and also gives him the freedom to practice exactly the way he thinks will benefit the patients the most.
 Adam loves being a dentist and cannot imagine being in another profession.
 He is very excited to help integrate our migrant patient population into the Vermont healthcare community.

 Linn Larson, MD